syncfusion-content/fileformat-docs/File-Formats/XlsIO/Chart-to-Image-Conversion.md

 ---
-title: Chart to Image Conversion
+title: Syncfusion Chart to Image Conversion
 description: Briefs about Chart to Image conversion supported in XlsIO
 platform: File-formats
 control: XlsIO